Paul Schneider (pastor): Early life

 Schneider was born in Pferdsfeld near Bad Sobernheim, Germany in 1897, to Gustav-Adolf Schneider and Elisabeth Schnorr.
-Schneider studied theology at the universities of Giessen, Marburg and Tübingen.
+Schneider studied theology at the universities of Gießen, Marburg and Tübingen.
 He was ordained in Hochelheim near Wetzlar in 1925.

 Nazi opposition

 On the occasion of the funeral of a Hitler youth boy a Nazi official said in his speech that the deceased would now be member of the heavenly storm of Horst Wessel.
-Pastor Schneider responded that he would not know if a heavenly storm of Horst Wessel existed but the Lord would bless the boy and take him into his realm.
-After this, the Nazi leader came forward and repeated his words.
-Pastor Schneider then responded sharply that he would not allow God's word to be adulterated during a Christian ceremony.
-As a result, he was arrested for one week in June 1934.
+Pastor Schneider responded that he did not know of a heavenly storm of Horst Wessel.
+The two men exchanged sharp words.
+Schneider was imprisoned for one week in June 1934.